How To Put Together an Annual Family Budget - Baby Chick

 • Pink is for irregular bills that come just a few times a year.

 Grab a highlighter and start organizing your statements.
 Go through month by month and add up each category so you can determine a 12-month average.
-You will need to understand your spending habits to better project what you will spend in the upcoming year.
+You will need to understand your spending habits to project better what you will spend in the upcoming year.

 Here’s a list of categories to help get you started: